 Archaebacteria are known to be the oldest living organisms on earth.
-They belong to the kingdom Archaea and are classified as bacteria because they resemble bacteria when observed under a microscope.
+They belong to the kingdom Monera and are classified as bacteria because they resemble bacteria when observed under a microscope.
 Apart from this, they are completely distinct from prokaryotes.
 However, they share slightly common characteristics with the eukaryotes.

 Also Refer: Prokaryotic Cell and Eukaryotic Cell